Accredited Solutions (f/k/a Go - GuruFocus.com

-SANDY, UT / ACCESSWIRE / December 12, 2022 / Accredited Solutions, Inc, formerly Good Hemp, Inc. (OTC PINK:GHMP), announces that it has entered into a Motorsports Sponsorship Agreement with Spire Motorsports, a full-time, two-car NASCAR Cup Series race team.
-Under the agreement, Spire will provide a full range of brand awareness and marketing services for the Company's EnviroXstreamTM environmentally responsible cleaner-degreaser, anchored by the Primary Sponsorship of the No. 7 Car and No. 7 Team at three 2023 NASCAR Cup Series races.
+SANDY, UT / ACCESSWIRE / December 15, 2022 / Accredited Solutions, Inc, formerly Good Hemp, Inc. (OTC PINK:GHMP), provides further analysis of the consumer audience opportunity and market potential within the U.S. motorsports industry for EnviroXstreamTM, its environmentally responsible cleaner-degreaser, following its previously announced Motorsports Sponsorship Agreement with Spire Motorsports, a full-time, two-car NASCAR Cup Series race team.

+The partnership with Spire will first and foremost target race fans across the country through the highly visible on-track branding of Corey LaJoie's No. 7 entry.
+This sponsorship will be activated through fan engagement campaigns including product trials and testimonials.
+Spire Motorsports will also deploy the product in the race shop and on race weekends - taking quick advantage of the deep cleaning power of EnviroXstream.
+Through this product usage, EnviroXstream will look to find case studies that will enable further development in the motorsports and automotive industry.

+"We are excited about the potential for EnviroXstream in this partnership.
+Using this product in the shop and at the track will create a launch point for the brand in the motorsports community and the greater automotive industry.
+The operation of a race team and the activities at the track should make an ideal setting for this product and we can use our platform to communicate that across the country," stated Bill Anthony, President of Spire Motorsports.

 EnviroXstreamTM is a plant-based, non-toxic, safe, yet extremely powerful, cleaner/degreaser technology that expedites the natural bio-degradation process of hydrocarbons and other compounds.
 EnviroXstreamTM is currently a California South Coast AQMD-Certified Clean Air Solvent (CAS) and, in the past, has been, an EPA-designated Safer Choice product.